 We represent those facing drug charges throughout the Des Moines area, including West Des Moines, Johnston, Ankeny, and all of Polk County and Dallas County, and throughout the state of Iowa.

 Actual Possession vs. Constructive Possession in Iowa Drug Cases

 The Iowa Controlled Substances Act and the federal Controlled Substances Act make it illegal to possess any of the long lists of narcotics the respective legislative bodies have chosen to ban, including heroin, cocaine, crack, meth, and LSD (acid), unless the person has a legally valid prescription or other legal justification.

 However, possession is not limited to having the drug in your pocket or purse.
 Having the drug on your person is called “actual possession.”
 Prosecutors, however, can also seek charges for what is called “constructive possession.”

 Constructive possession means that the drugs were found in a place where the suspect had exclusive control.
 For instance, narcotics in the trunk of a car may not be within reaching distance of the driver, but prosecutors will argue that the driver was the only person that could have put them there and the only person with control over them.
 The same argument may apply to drugs found in your glove compartment, luggage, or dresser drawer.

 Punishment for Narcotics Possession in Polk County

 A conviction for any possession charge can lead to jail time.
-A first offense is a misdemeanor, but can have a jail sentence of up to one year and a fine up to $1,875.
-The second offense is also a misdemeanor, with up to a two-year sentence and fines up to $6,250.
+A first offense is a misdemeanor but can have a jail sentence of up to one year and a fine of up to $1,875.
+The second offense is also a misdemeanor, with up to a two-year sentence and fines of up to $6,250.

 Jail time and fines are not the only possible consequences of a drug conviction.
 You will also have a criminal record for the rest of your life that may prevent you from getting certain jobs or educational opportunities.